 OSLA services a student loan if the loan is beneath the FFELP that was terminated in 2010.
-The loan could either be a Direct Subsidized, Unsubsidized, Consolidated or PLUS loans.
+The loan could either be a Direct Subsidized, Unsubsidized, Consolidated, or PLUS loans.

-Making payments for your OSLA student loan
+Making payments for your OSLA student loans

 If the federal student loan of yours is serviced by OSLA then you're more likely to make payments directly to OSLA.
 It is necessary to agree that the payment choices are different and do support the loans you have either being a Direct Loan or an FFEL Loan.

 A Direct Loan that is serviced by OSLA may easily be accessed by browsing through their portal.
 You should be able to pay online for your student loan and also you’ll able to make payments by signing up for the OSLA Auto Payment System called KwikPay.

 If you have an FFEL loan that is being serviced by OSLA then you'll be able to log in to their portal just like the Federal Direct Loans.
 You will be able to make online payments or sign up for EZ Pay through the automated payment system designed for FFEL Loans.